mmahekk/mmahekk/README.md

 *ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:
 ## Hi, I'm Mahek! :)

-I'm a second year computer science student at the University of Toronto with an interest in artificial intelligence!
+I'm a second year computer science student at the University of Toronto with an interest in back-end development!

 *ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*:･*ೃ༄.ೃ࿐*ੈ✩‧₊˚⋆.ೃ࿔*: